bscofield/blog/content/now/index.md

 ### Surviving the pandemic

-The family and I have been riding out the pandemic at home in North Carolina; the kids' year of virtual school is wrapping up soon, and we'll be glad to see the back of it.
-My spouse and I are both fully vaccinated, and my oldest daughter had her first shot a few days ago.
-We're *really* looking forward to being able to travel again, and our first trip to visit already-vaccinated grandparents is coming up at the end of the month.
+The family and I have been riding out the pandemic at home in North Carolina; the kids' year of virtual school is *almost* done, and we can't wait to see the back of it.
+My spouse and I are fully vaccinated, and my oldest should be getting her second shot in the coming weeks; we took advantage of our increasing immunity to visit grandparents for the first time in nearly a year and a half.